Music Open Meeting

 The current world health crisis has forced chamber music, among the most intimate forms of music-making, to take on a different appearance at Dickinson.
 The chamber music program will be multi-faceted, and students will be guided by faculty coaches towards collaborative performances with one another.
 Over the summer, our professional faculty created pre-recorded music to aid with listening and practice, and students will contribute their part to the texture.
 Your work will be assessed by a member of the Music faculty on a weekly basis and occasionally your entire group will meet virtually for coaching and camaraderie.

-For fall 2020, the jazz band will focus on preparing a few (1-3) selected big band arrangements to present as part of a departmental wide streaming concert.
+For spring 2021, the jazz band will focus on preparing a few (1-3) selected big band arrangements to present as part of a departmental wide streaming concert.
 Students will record their individual parts, which will be mixed into final productions.
 In rehearsals, we will spend time developing individual approaches to improvisation, as well as working with guest artists to develop jazz interpretation, historical, and cultural awareness.
 Studying and interpreting significant recordings will also be part of the framework of learning.
 Online meetings will generally be in smaller groups (or sections) in order to foster community, and one-on-one sessions will supplement the curriculum.

 If you have any other questions about music please contact the Chair of the Department Jen Blyth – firstname.lastname@example.org